Two-dimensional categorified Hall algebras: Derived moduli stacks of coherent sheaves

 \begin{proof} Combining \cite[Propositions~\ref*{shapes-prop:inf_cohesive}-(\ref*{shapes-prop:inf_cohesive:limits}) and \ref*{shapes-prop:nilcomplete}-(\ref*{shapes-prop:nilcomplete:limits})]{Porta_Sala_Shapes}, we see that infinitesimally cohesive and nilcomplete morphisms are stable under pullbacks.
 Therefore, the first statement is a consequence of Lemmas~\ref{lem:universally_flat_atlas} and \ref{lem:coh_inf_cohesive_nilcomplete}.
 The second statement follows from Lemma \ref{lem:aperf_infinitesimally_cohesive_nilcomplete}. \end{proof}

 We now turn to study the existence of the cotangent complex of $\bfCoh(X)$.
-This is slightly trickier, because $\bfAPerf(X)$ doesn't admit a (global) cotangent complex.
+This is slightly trickier, because $\bfAPerf(X)$ does not admit a (global) cotangent complex.
 Nevertheless, it is still useful to consider the natural map $\bfCoh(X) \to \bfAPerf(X)$.
 Observe that it is $(-1)$-truncated by construction.
 In other words, for every $S \in \dAff$, the induced map

 is fully faithful.
 This is very close to asserting that the map is formally étale, as the following lemma shows:

 \begin{lemma} Let $F \to G$ be a morphism in $\dSt$.
 Assume that: \begin{enumerate}\itemsep0.2cm \item for every $S \in \dAff$ the map $F(S) \to G(S)$ is fully faithful; \item for every $S \in \dAff$, the natural map